 The rules for hired help vary from state to state, and sometimes city to city.
-Start with state Department of Labor.
-You will need to familiarize yourself the regulations in the municipality where the help or care will be provided.
+Start with the state Department of Labor.
+You will need to familiarize yourself with the regulations in the municipality where the help or care will be provided.
 First, find out what the minimum wage is in your area.
 Second, determine how many hours of help you require.
-In some states, if someone works more than 8 hours/day, they are eligible to be paid time and a half for 8–16 hours, and double time for 16–24 hours.
+In some states, if someone works more than 8 hours/day, they are eligible to be paid time and a half for 8–16 hours and double time for 16–24 hours.
 If you have live-in help, some states require that the attendant get 5 hours of uninterrupted sleep.
 So, if you have a loved one who is up a lot at night, you might have to hire a nighttime attendant in order to give the daytime attendant a break.
-In other states you can hire someone for a “per diem” or “shift” rate, for example $250/day for someone to be there 24/7, instead of an hourly rate.
+In other states, you can hire someone for a “per diem” or “shift” rate, for example, $250/day for someone to be there 24/7, instead of an hourly rate.
 Third, if you hire privately, you will need to set up a payroll (see above).
 Some attendants prefer to be paid with a 1099 at the end of the year.
 This means they will be responsible for their own taxes.
 Be sure that they meet the local requirements for an independent contractor.
 Finally, some attendants will accept payment only in cash.

 If you hire a Home Care Agency, they will establish the pay rate.
 Agencies will charge a different amount, depending on the kind of care that is needed, e.g. personal care versus dementia care.
 Also, an agency might have a minimum number of hours, for example, only 4-hour shifts.
 Or they will do a 2-hour shift but charge more per hour.
 For people who need full-time care, the options are a “live-in” who does the full 24 hours, a live-in plus an 8-hour shift for someone who needs someone to be awake and available during the night, two 12-hour shifts for people who may need someone awake at night, or three 8-hour shifts for someone who may need extra help due to heavy care needs.